 We don’t want you to travel all the way to Uganda to only have one chance to be with the Gorillas.
 So, this morning we’ll head out again but this time we'll trek in a different area.

-After another fantastic experience with the Gorillas we will return to camp for a well deserved rest.
+After another fantastic experience with the Gorillas we'll return to camp for a well-deserved rest.

 Before dinner, we will have time for a Lightroom Workshop and Image Review.